 Giles Towning’s Retractable Tape Measure is one of those origami designs that fits into the category of ‘quirky and fun’.
 It’s fully working – the tape can be extended and wound back in again by turning the handle.
 If you mark out a scale in either centimetres or inches on the tape you could successfully use it for measuring – although this does effectively mean using a tape measure in order to make a tape measure!

-Diagrams for this model can be found in the Towning’s booklet Origami Under Construction, sold by British Origami Society Supplies.
-This version is made from three pieces of paper, however he also has diagrammed a version using two pieces in his other booklet – the similarly titled Origami Construction, also available from the BOS.
+Diagrams for this origami tape measure model can be found in the Towning’s booklet Origami Under Construction, sold by British Origami Society Supplies.
+This version is made from three pieces of paper, however, he also has diagrammed a version using two pieces in his other booklet – the similarly titled Origami Construction, also available from the BOS.

 Origami Under Construction contains a variety of models, mainly (but not completely) on the construction theme, such as a length of Road, a Spanner, an Adjustable Wrench, and a House Brick!
 Bizarrely it also includes diagrams for a Dalek (one of the monsters from the iconic BBC series Doctor Who), although I have no idea what this has to do with construction!